Amazing promotional video production

 It can take longer if your client approval cycle is slow,

-ie, your team or boss delay in approving at each of the key stages.
+ie, your team, boss or partner delay in approving at each of the key stages.

 It pays to set a production schedule right at the beginning so Approvers know when to expect something from you, and how long they’ve got to approve it.